Audiovisual Speech Synthesis using Tacotron2: Abstract

 \section{Abstract}

-Audiovisual speech synthesis is the problem of synthesizing a talking face while maximizing the coherency of the acoustic and visual speech.
-In this paper, we propose and compare two audiovisual speech synthesis systems for 3D face models.
-The first system is the AVTacotron2, which is an end-to-end text-to-audiovisual speech synthesizer based on the Tacotron2 architecture.
-AVTacotron2 converts a sequence of phonemes representing the sentence to synthesize into a sequence of acoustic features and the corresponding controllers of a face model.
-The output acoustic features are used to condition a WaveRNN to reconstruct the speech waveform, and the output facial controllers are used to generate the corresponding video of the talking face.
-The second audiovisual speech synthesis system is modular, where acoustic speech is synthesized from text using the traditional Tacotron2.
-The reconstructed acoustic speech signal is then used to drive the facial controls of the face model using an independently trained audio-to-facial-animation neural network.
+Audiovisual speech synthesis involves synthesizing a talking face while maximizing the coherency of the acoustic and visual speech.
+To solve this problem, we propose using AVTacotron2, which is an end-to-end text-to-audiovisual speech synthesizer based on the Tacotron2 architecture.
+AVTacotron2 converts a sequence of pho\-nemes into a sequence of acoustic features and the corresponding controllers of a face model.
+The output acoustic features are passed through a WaveRNN model to reconstruct the speech waveform.
+The speech waveform and the output facial controllers are used to generate the corresponding video of the talking face.
+As a baseline, we use a modular system, where acoustic speech is synthesized from text using the traditional Tacotron2.
+The reconstructed acoustic speech is then used to drive the controls of the face model using an independently trained audio-to-facial-animation neural network.
 We further condition both the end-to-end and modular approaches on emotion embeddings that encode the required prosody to generate emotional audiovisual speech.
-We analyze the performance of the two systems and compare them to the ground truth videos using subjective evaluation tests.
-The end-to-end and modular systems are able to synthesize close to human-like audiovisual speech with mean opinion scores (MOS) of 4.1 and 3.9, respectively, compared to a MOS of 4.1 for the ground truth generated from professionally recorded videos.
-While the end-to-end system gives a better overall quality, the modular approach is more flexible and the quality of acoustic speech and visual speech synthesis is almost independent of each other.
+A comprehensive analysis shows that the end-to-end system is able to synthesize close to human-like audiovisual speech with mean opinion scores (MOS) of 4.1, which is the same MOS obtained on the ground truth generated from professionally recorded videos.

 {\textbf{Keywords:} Audiovisual speech, speech synthesis, Tacotron2, emotional speech synthesis, blendshape coefficients}